overmindtech/discovery/README.md

 }
 ```

-When the above trigger fires it will result in the engine that it is assigned to processing a SEARCH request as defined above.
-Note that while only the `Type`, `Method` and `Query` attributes have been specified, the rest will be filled in automatically with data from the `Metadata.SourceRequest` of the originating item to ensure that the responses are sent to the user that originated the request.
+When the above trigger fires it will result in the engine that it is assigned to processing a SEARCH query as defined above.
+Note that while only the `Type`, `Method` and `Query` attributes have been specified, the rest will be filled in automatically with data from the `Metadata.SourceQuery` of the originating item to ensure that the responses are sent to the user that originated the query.

 ## Default Sources